California utility assessing finances amid wildfire links

-The parent company of California's largest utility said Friday it is assessing its finances and structure in its effort to confront a growing liability threat from wildfires blamed on the company.
+FILE - In this Nov.
+29, 2018, file photo, protester J. Redwoods with Mask Oakland is interviewed by media after a hearing at the Public Utilities Commission in San Francisco.
+The parent company of California's largest utility said Friday, Jan.
+4, 2019, it is assessing its finances and structure in its effort to confront a growing liability threat from wildfires blamed on the company.
+Pacific Gas & Electric Corp., could face billions of dollars in potential liability involving the fires in California, some of which have already been linked to equipment operated by the company.
+(AP Photo/Jeff Chiu, File)

-Pacific Gas & Electric Corp. could face billions of dollars in potential liability involving massive wildfires in California — some of which have already been linked to equipment operated by the company.
+The parent company of California's largest utility is assessing its finances and structure in the wake of wildfires blamed on its equipment that could cost it billions of dollars in liability.

 Continue Reading Below

-PG&E announced the assessment in a news release that did not elaborate on any potential plans.
+PG&E announced the assessment Friday in a news release, citing "the growing wildfire threat."

-However, the company said Its board of directors is looking for new members and engaging outside experts for advice on wildfire safety.
+It said its board of directors is engaging outside experts for advice on wildfire safety, but it did not identify any potential plans to address liability or safety.

 "We want to tap fresh perspectives and additional expertise to help address the changing nature of PG&E's business and the challenges it faces now and in the future," the board said in a statement.